MaterializeInc/materialize/doc/user/content/sql/values.md

     parent: commands
 ---

-`VALUES` constructs a relation from a list of parenthesized values.
+`VALUES` constructs a relation from a list of parenthesized value expressions.

 ## Syntax